 - From which materials the products are made

 - How far it will travel before it gets to you (closer is better of course)

-We have created short a list of 10 ethical and sustainable fashion brands that you can purchase in the UK, Remake has an extensive list of sustainable and ethical brands although it is a little US heavy currently.
-Please subscribe to our newsletter or keep an eye out on our social channels and the website for more information.
+We have created short a list of 10 ethical and sustainable fashion brands to get you started, Remake has an extensive list of sustainable and ethical brands that’s also quite helpful.

 4. Repair Where Possible